liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/14-building-mobile-sdks.markdown

 [Writing a Data-Driven Application](/develop/learning-paths/-/knowledge_base/6-2/writing-a-data-driven-application) for in-depth instructions on implementing remote services.

-The following steps outline how to implement remote services for your portlet and make them available for the SDK Builder to discover.
+For convenience, the following steps outline how to implement remote services for your portlet and make them available for the SDK Builder to discover.

 1. Set `remote-service="true"` in your portlet's `service.xml` file and run `ant build-service`.

-2. Implement your remote services in the generated `[Entity]ServiceImpl.java` source files and run Service Builder again.
+2. Implement your remote services in the generated `[YourEntity]ServiceImpl.java` source files and run `ant build-service` again.

-3. Build your WSDD using Service Builder.
-The SDK Builder relies on the WSDD to discover your portlet's remote services, so make sure to build the WSDD before deploying your portlet.
+3. Run `ant build-wsdd` to build your WSDD.
+The Mobile SDK Builder relies on the WSDD to discover your portlet's remote services, so make sure to build the WSDD before deploying your portlet.

 4. Deploy your portlet with its WSDD.